Taichang Emperor: Case of the attack with the stick

-Related to the succession debates was the "case of the attack with the stick".
-In late May 1615, a man named Zhang Chai was arrested near the palace of Zhu Changluo for carrying a stick.
-It was later discovered that Zhang was mentally unstable and had intended to use the stick to resolve a conflict with two eunuchs he did not get along with.
+In late May 1615, the "case of the attack with the stick" occurred, when a man named Zhang Chai was arrested near Zhu Changluo's palace for carrying a stick.
+It was later concluded that Zhang, who was mentally unstable, had intended to use the stick to settle a personal conflict with two palace eunuchs he had encountered outside the city.
 Initially, the case was closed and Zhang was executed, but prison official Wang Zhicai intervened and pushed for a public investigation involving representatives from the Ministry of Justice.
 This new version of the case suggested that Zhang Chai was mentally sound and had been manipulated by two eunuchs close to Lady Zheng and her brother.
 This raised suspicions that their goal was to kill the heir and install Lady Zheng's son in his place.
-The case caused a stir at court and the Wanli Emperor took the unprecedented step of summoning civil and military officials from the Beijing authorities for a meeting.
+The case caused a stir at court and the Wanli Emperor took the unprecedented step of summoning civil and military officials for a meeting.
 This was the first time the Emperor had met with officials from the "outer court" since 1602.
 He appeared before them with his family, including Zhu Changluo and his sons and daughter, and expressed his disappointment and disbelief that they would doubt his relationship with the heir in whom he trusted and relied upon.
 Zhu Changluo also confirmed his close relationship with his father and asked for an end to the affair.
-Despite this, the Emperor ordered the execution of Zhang Chai and the two eunuchs involved in the case, but representatives from the Ministry of Justice demanded further investigation and the grand secretaries brokered a compromise.
+Despite this, the Emperor ordered the execution of Zhang and the two eunuchs involved in the case, but representatives from the Ministry of Justice demanded further investigation and the grand secretaries brokered a compromise.
 Zhang Chai was executed the next day, but the suspected eunuchs were to be interrogated.
 The interrogation did take place, but both eunuchs remained under the supervision of the Emperor's eunuchs.
 On the fifth day after the Emperor's speech, the officials were informed that the two eunuchs had died under palace confinement.